saradalvi/restaurant-webpage/README.md

-# StreetSupply Hub Restaurant Landing Page 🍽️
+#  Restaurant Landing Page 🍽️

 A modern, elegant, and fully responsive single-page website template built for restaurants, cafes, and culinary hubs.
 This landing page features a sleek design with smooth navigation, beautiful imagery overlays, and interactive hover effects.